About Wyndham Rewards Visa Signature Card

 With that in mind, we think the Wyndham Rewards Visa doesn’t get a fair review from many sites.
 However, there are some legitimate cons.

-The card’s annual fee is high and its sign-up bonus is marginal – 45,000 points gets you three free nights, while other cards like the Marriott Rewards Premier and Hilton HHonors Surpass can get you double digit free nights with their intro points.
+The card’s annual fee is high and its sign-up bonus is marginal – 30,000 points gets you two free nights, while other cards like the Club Carlson Premier Rewards, Marriott Rewards Premier, and Hilton HHonors Surpass can get you double digit free nights with their intro points.

 Our Final Thoughts About the Wyndham Rewards Visa Signature Card